Our work

 Your child will be outdoors the entire day, much of that time on the move exploring.
 Hiking and nature exploration is the focus of this camp, but there will be plenty of time for free play and creativity.
 Read more

 Get Wild’s mission is to inspire youth to connect with our community and nature through fun inclusive outdoor activities.
-This program is for those parents who want their children to be outside and come home stoked, dirty and happy.
+It's for those parents who want their children to be outside and come home stoked, dirty and happy.
 Read more

-The Rocky Mountain Bighorn Sheep of the Columbia Valley The Rocky Mountain bighorn sheep is the largest wild sheep inhabiting North America, with the… Read more
+The Rocky Mountain Bighorn Sheep of the Columbia Valley The Rocky Mountain bighorn sheep is the largest wild sheep inhabiting North America, with the population expanding to 38,000 sheep… Read more

 Creston Valley Green Map